mlbench/mlbench-docs/tutorials.rst

         return val_set, bsz

-Then load the validation set and add the goal for the official task (The `Task 1a goal <https://mlbench.readthedocs.io/en/latest/benchmark-tasks.html#a-image-classification-resnet-cifar-10>`_ is used for illustration purposes in thsi example):
+Then load the validation set and add the goal for the official task (The `Task 1a goal <https://mlbench.readthedocs.io/en/latest/benchmark-tasks.html#a-image-classification-resnet-cifar-10>`_ is used for illustration purposes in this example):

 .. code-block:: python
     :linenos: